BigML-CS-UCLA/SpuCo/src/spuco/dev.md

 # Tasks for later

 - [ ] tune magnitude and variance patch sizes for LeNet on SpuCoMNIST
-- [ ] investigate cnc training, is it hparam tuning or is implementation missing something?
 - [ ] up/down sampling subclasses of CustomIndicesSampler
 - [ ] add support for existing datasets e.g. waterbirds, mnli, civil comments, celeba - probably just wrappers around wilds?